GWesley/auto_localize/README.md

 # how to run
 1. pip3 install googletrans
-2. put origin Localizable.strings file in folder
+2. put your origin Localizable.strings file in folder
 3. python3 strings.py

 # how to set origin languge